-John Burton, a former naval systems engineer and sales and operations executive at IBM for twenty years, has spent much of his life studying the aviation industry and aviation history.
-Now a marketing and business strategy consultant, he lives and writes in Irvine, California.
+John Burton is a former naval systems engineer and sales and operations executive at IBM for twenty years, has spent much of his life studying the aviation industry and aviation history.
+Now a marketing and business strategy consultant, he lives and writes in Irvine, CA.

 While America was preoccupied with the aftermath of Pearl Harbor, an even greater tragedy was...Read More

 'Perhaps the best lesson to be learned from this book is the reminder that we need to be ready to defend our nation at all times, and to believe foreign leaders who say they wish to destroy us.
 Whether or not the leaders of foreign nations are bluffing, we need to be ready to defend ourselves should they attack.
 This book is an excellent piece of scholarship with a very readable style, and will be a valuable resource for those who cannot get enough of the study of the Pearl Harbor debacle and its aftermath."